On Page SEO Optimisation

 It’s best it your wrap the title of your post in a H1 tag, as this will naturally contain your primary keywords.
 Subheadings should be wrapped in either H2 or H3 tags, including the target keyword or secondary keywords if possible.

 Make sure all images contain Alt Tags.
-Alt Tags should be descriptive and optimized for users who are blind or partially sighted.
+Alt Tags should be descriptive and optimised for users who are blind or partially sighted.

 Finally, make sure the file names for your images are descriptive and contain your keywords.